pjtsearch/Pjt.js/README.md

 # Pjt.js
 Pjt.js is a JavaScript library.
-Its current main function is converting raw CSS into js styles.
+Its current main function is converting raw CSS into js styles and toggling CSS.
 <br>
 #### <a href="https://codepen.io/piwithewiwi/pen/pdOKma">DEMO</a>